patriciogonzalezvivo/ofxThermalPrinter/README.md

+# MacOS/Linux setup

+You can use the printer directly from your computer using an [USB to TTL Serial Cable](http://www.adafruit.com/products/954)

+You need to research witch port open in the `/dev/`.
+Should look like this:

+	printer.open("/dev/tty.PL2303-00002014");

 # RaspberryPi setup

 Follow [this](http://learn.adafruit.com/pi-thermal-printer/soldering) instructions for the connection of the wires and GPIOs.
 (Also [here](http://natemcbean.com/2012/11/rpi-thermal-printer/) is another nice tutorial)